TOMSLAUS/Toms-prec-Ievu/README.md

-Here’s a personalized README tailored for showcasing your wedding RSVP app:
 💍 My Wedding RSVP App

 I created this Wedding RSVP App using Flutter to make it easy for guests to RSVP for my wedding.
 It was important for me to create a beautiful, straightforward app that would let my friends and family confirm their attendance with just a few taps.
 Building this app allowed me to add a personal touch to the RSVP process and made managing guest responses much easier!

 💖 Why I Built This

 The usual RSVP process felt a bit impersonal, so I decided to create an app that would capture all the important details for my wedding in one place.
 I wanted my guests to feel the excitement of the event as they confirmed their attendance and to be able to add any preferences or details easily.
 This app became a unique part of my wedding planning!